procf/colloids-setup/System-Setup/02-macOS-Setup.md

 It is recommended that you download [Eclipse](https://www.eclipse.org/downloads/) for C++ programming.

 You can also use Eclipse for developing Python code, but you may be better off with a dedicated Python IDE.
-For working on MacOS, people frequently recommend [PyCharm](https://www.jetbrains.com/pycharm/), although members of our lab mostly use [Spyder](https://www.spyder-ide.org/).
-(For help setting up Spyder, chat to Soohee or Milad)
+For working on MacOS, our group mostly uses [VSCode](https://code.visualstudio.com/)
 <br>
 <br>
 ## Git and Github